Bristlebird: Description

 Bristlebirds are long-tailed, sedentary, ground-frequenting birds.
-They vary in length from about 17 cm to 27 cm, with the Eastern bristlebird the smallest, and the Rufous bristlebird the largest, species.
-Their colouring is mainly grey with various shades of brown, ranging from olive-brown through chestnut and rufous, on the plumage of the upperparts.
+They vary in length from about 17 cm to 27 cm, with the Eastern bristlebird the smallest, and the Rufous bristlebird the largest, species in the family.
+Their colouring is mainly grey with various shades of brown—ranging from olive-brown through chestnut and rufous—on the plumage of the upperparts.
 The grey plumage of the underparts or the mantle is marked by pale dappling or scalloping.
-The common name of the family is derived from the presence of prominent rictal bristles – three stiff, hair-like feathers curving downwards on either side of the gape.
-This feature distinguishes them from the scrub-birds, to which they are similar in appearance although not closely related.
-The bristles, which are conspicuous in many birds that like the bristlebirds forage for insects in dark locations, may serve a tactile function in locating or manipulating prey.
+The common name of the family is derived from the presence of prominent rictal bristles: three stiff, hair-like feathers curving downwards on either side of the gape.
+This feature distinguishes them from the scrub-birds, to which they are similar in appearance but not closely related.
+The bristles—which are conspicuous in many birds that (like the bristlebirds) forage for insects in dark locations—may serve a tactile function in locating or manipulating prey.

 Distribution and habitat

 Eastern bristlebirds were first seen by Europeans in Port Jackson (Sydney Harbour) when Latham first described the species for science in 1801.
 According to Gould, they were "to be found throughout New South Wales in all places suitable to its habits, although, from the recluse nature of its disposition, it is a species familiar to few, even of those who have long been resident in the colony."
+Gould's description of the Eastern bristlebird's habitat as "reed-beds and thickets, particularly such as are overgrown with creepers and vegetation" captures the density of the coastal heath scrub and grassland favoured by Dasyornithidae, although not the fire-dependence of these environments, which require regular burning to prevent the trees shading out the grass component.

-After two centuries of European colonisation, two of the three species of bristlebirds are endangered (see Status and Conservation), and all have restricted and disjunct ranges.
-Their distributions are non-overlapping, with the Western bristlebird, inhabiting a tiny area of dense heathland on the south-west coast of Western Australia, the most specialised.
-On the east coast, the Eastern bristlebird occupies a wider range of habitats in relict pockets of far south-east Queensland and northern New South Wales, and coastal fringes south of Sydney to the Victorian border.
-The Rufous bristlebird's range is dense coastal shrub and heathland in far south-west Victoria and extreme east South Australia.
-The least-shy member of the family, the newly discovered subspecies caryochrous, occurs in open eucalyptus forest with dense understorey in the Otway range, but is also found in car parks, tracks and gardens along the edges of its dense habitat.
-Gould's description of the Eastern bristlebird's habitat as "reed-beds and thickets, particularly such as are overgrown with creepers and vegetation" captures the density of coastal heath scrub and grasslands favoured by the Dasyornithidae, although not the fire-dependence of these environments, which require burning to prevent the trees shading out the grass component.
+After two centuries of European colonisation, two of the three species of bristlebirds are endangered (see Status and Conservation below), and all have restricted and disjunct ranges.
+Their distributions are non-overlapping, with the Western bristlebird the most specialised/localised/isolated—it inhabits only a tiny area of dense heathland on the south-west coast of Western Australia.
+On the east coast, the Eastern bristlebird occupies a wider range of habitats: relict pockets of far south-east Queensland and northern New South Wales, and coastal fringes south of Sydney to the Victorian border.
+The Rufous bristlebird's range is dense coastal shrubland and heathland in far south-west Victoria and extreme eastern South Australia.
+The least-shy member of the family, the newly discovered subspecies caryochrous, occurs in open eucalyptus forest with dense understorey in the Otway range, but is also found in car parks, tracks and gardens along the edges of its dense habitat (hence, perhaps, its reputation for boldness).